GurjarKing/GurjarKing/README.md

 </pre>
 <strong>Daily News</strong>

-  - Lotame unveils its new cookie-less tech for ad targeting
+  - Coinbase to launch debit card in the US with rewards program
      <hr/>

-      - *Data management company Lotame is announcing a new way for publishers and marketers to track identity that it calls Panorama ID .
-For years, online advertisers have relied on cookies to track and target audiences, but they need new approaches as the major bro…*
+      - *Cryptocurrency exchange Coinbase is launching a debit card in the U.S. this winter.
+Customers can join the waitlist and get the Coinbase Card whenever it is available.
+Coinbase already launched the Coinbase Card in the U.K. and Europe.
+The Coinbase Card is a …*

-  - Pulumi raises $37.5M Series B for its cloud engineering platform
+  - Justice at Spotify demands better compensation and increased transparency for musicians
       <hr/>

-      - *Seattle-based Pulumi, one of the newer startups in the ”infrastructure-as-code” space, today announced that it has raised a $37.5 million Series B funding round led by NEA.
-Previous investors Madrona Venture Group and Tola Capital also participated in this ro…*
+      - *Musicians have taken issue with Spotify’s artist compensation for about as long as there’s been a Spotify.
+Making a living as a musician is difficult enough for the vast majority of those who are brave — or perhaps foolish — enough to attempt such things, but…*

-  - Samsung beats Xiaomi to reclaim No. 1 spot in Indian smartphone market
+  - Apple's Jeff Bigham, disability rights lawyer Haben Girma, author Sara Hendren and more to join Sight Tech Global
       <hr/>

-      - *Xiaomi, which has led the Indian smartphone market for three consecutive years, has ceded ground to its long-rival Samsung in the world’s second largest market, according to a new report.
-According to estimates from marketing research firm Counterpoint, Samsu…*
+      - *The other day we announced the first ten sessions for Sight Tech Global, a virtual event Dec.
+2-3 that is convening the world’s top technologists to discuss how AI-based technologies are revolutionizing the future of accessibility.
+Today, we’re pleased to ann…*

-  - Tech stocks sell off sharply as market looks at COVID-19 numbers, whispers 'oh f***'
+  - Audible further expands into podcasts
       <hr/>

-      - *The American stock market is struggling today, with tech stocks in particular taking extra stick.
-After European stocks tanked on the back of COVID-19 concerns, American stocks are following suit.
-Tech stocks in particular.
-As of the time of writing, the Dow …*
+      - *Audible, the Amazon-owned audiobook company, is further expanding into podcasts with the addition of approximately 100,000 of podcasts, totaling 5 million episodes to its service.
+The shows will be offered for free streaming to Audible members and non-subscri…*

-  - The DOJ investigating Visa's $5.3 billion bid for Plaid on antitrust grounds
+  - Lotame unveils its new cookie-less tech for ad targeting
       <hr/>

-       - *It’s not just big tech that’s getting the antitrust treatment from the Department of Justice.
-Late Monday afternoon, the Department of Justice tipped its hand that it was investigating Visa’s proposed $5.3 billion acquisition of the venture-backed Plaid, whic…*
+       - *Data management company Lotame is announcing a new way for publishers and marketers to track identity that it calls Panorama ID .
+For years, online advertisers have relied on cookies to track and target audiences, but they need new approaches as the major bro…*

 <br />